vorachet/fuseki-c/README.md

 # 9KB SPARQL Query/Insert/Update C client for Jena Fuseki & Wikidata.org based on libcurl

-"What makes you happy SPARQL user?
-Beleive me, theese mall C programs are the answer"
+"SPARQL user!
+What makes you happy?
+Beleive me, these small programs are the answer"

 Very small fast C client programs for Jena Fuseki & Wikidata.org